 Another lesson: life is full of surprises.

 Why did I threaten Ms. Dobson?
-That’s quite a curve-ball question, Doctor, given that we were talking about cockroaches marimba dancing on my Glitter anniversary.
+That’s quite a curve-ball question, Doctor, given that we were talking about cockroaches marimba dancing while celebrating my Glitter anniversary.
 But don’t worry.
 I’m not fazed because I’m way ahead of you.
 I’ve already thought of an answer to that question, which is another question: is that really the best question to ask?
-If I were you I’d ask, “why don’t more people threaten Mrs. Dobson, at very least in self-defense?”
+If I were you I’d ask, “why don’t more people threaten Mrs. Dobson?”
 But maybe you aren’t asking me because the answer is so obvious.
 You’ve met Mrs. Dobson so you know what I mean.

 Wait a minute.
 Have you met Ms. Dobson?
 No?
 If you haven’t seen her in person maybe you don’t know what I mean.
 She looks like a squirrel.
 Not the nice kind, that chitter in the shade of willow trees.
 That’s how squirrels sing, by chittering and they dance by … Woah!
 I caught that just in time.